mech/Notes/HR/jobline.md

 Treat recruiters as **marketers**, where they have to perform data-driven campaigns.
 Recruiters need to sell a product (Job Order) to potential customers (candidates) and a well-run campaign supported by data-driven system is the way to go.

 ## Pipelines

+Pipeline Scrubbing - Is it useful.
+See Spotify scrubbing experiments.
+See interesting peaks and spots.

 Pipeline lifecycle.
 Timesheet lifecycle, etc.